ciscoheat/HaxeContracts/README.md

 ## Why "Unit's Bane?"

 Glad you asked!
-Since the downsides of TDD are getting [more and more obvious](http://www.sigs.de/download/oop_09/Coplien%20Nmo1.pdf) (pg.
-6-9), Design by Contract is an alternative that combined with a system architecture like [DCI](https://github.com/ciscoheat/haxedci-example) could be the end of the test-driven reign.
-The massive testing focus we see today is mainly a consequence of fundamental limitations in the software architectural model.
+Since the downsides of TDD are getting [more and more obvious](http://www.rbcs-us.com/documents/Why-Most-Unit-Testing-is-Waste.pdf) ([more sources](http://www.sigs.de/download/oop_09/Coplien%20Nmo1.pdf), pg.
+6-9), Design by Contract is an alternative that combined with a system architecture like [DCI](https://github.com/ciscoheat/haxedci-example) and higher-level testing could be the end of the test-driven reign.
+The massive testing focus we see today is mostly a consequence of fundamental limitations in the software architectural model.

 In testing terms, we have the Unit level, which quickly becomes a "throw as much input as possible into this method".
 A bit tedious, don't you think?
 (Could be fun for a discrete math-loving nerd, but let's not be navel-gazing.
 We code mainly for others.)
 Also, since the tests frequently only concerns single methods we're not far from stepping back from OO to plain old procedural thinking (Pascal, Fortran).